threlte/threlte/apps/docs/src/routes/extras/environment.md

 Pass absolute path to `path`.
 For example, if you are using sveltekit and you put your files in `static/envmap/hdr` then path will be `/envmap/hdr/`

 The component decides whether to use **cubic** or **equirectangular** map based on the `files` prop.
 Provide a string array for cubic or a string for equirectangular.

+Currently supported formats are 'ldr' (.jpg, .png, etc.) and 'hdr' .hdr.
+Format is inferred based on file extension but it can be provided in `format` prop.